-If you are locked out of your room/apartment/house during normal business hours, you can contact your hall office or the Office of Housing and Residence Life in the Davis Community Center.
+If you are locked out of your room/apartment/house during normal business hours, you can contact your hall office or the Office of Residence Life and First Year Experience in the Davis Community Center.
 After business hours, please visit your hall office for assistance.
 During late night or weekend hours, call Public Safety.
 Note: Each student receives one free lockout per year.
 Residents are charged a $5.00 fine for each subsequent lockout.

 I am sick.
 Where should I go?

 The Student Health Center is located at the corner of Sycamore and Glassell.
 After business hours, students may go to Sunrise Multispecialist Medical Center.
 Sunrise is a 24 hour urgent care clinic that does not require appointments.
 The Sunrise clinics accept many types of medical insurance, including Chapman's medical coverage.

 What are the different types of meal plans?

 Residents living in non-apartment style housing are required to have a meal plan.
 Please review the meal plan options to select which is best for you.

 Yes.
 If you would like to change your meal plan prior to the start of the semester, you can contact the Office of Residence Life and First Year Experience.
 You will need to contact Student Business Services for any changes made thereafter.
 All changes must be made within the first two weeks of the semester.

 What is the cost of parking?